 You will likely never see or talk to most of your mom friends and acquaintances, except through Facebook and other social media.
 Oftentimes what connects us is proximity.
 And that’s okay too.

-Post courtesy of Paula.
-She’s a mother to one elementary-aged student, one in middle school, one high school student, and one who graduated college and is out working in the real world.
-Her family moves often due to her husband’s work.
-She is a good friend to the Social Mum(s) and is contributing some stories.
-We’re thrilled.
+Liz is a mother to one elementary-aged student, one in middle school, and one who graduated college and is out working in the real world.
+She is a good friend to the Social Mums and is contributing some stories.